+Does that make any sense?
+I have no answer regarding my termination.
+No reason, no justification, nothing.
+Not even a notification.
 The two issues were being terminated without reason, and not being notified of this termination.
-There was no reason given (except for “no hours available” – which I don't believe.)
+There was no reason given (except for “no hours available” – which I don't believe).

 Why would they terminate me without any reason, any notification, and without getting in touch.
 I demonstrated good performance (I had leading sales figures for a few of my shifts, and did well on average), I showed interest in working further shifts even if I only got a few hours every month, and I was passionate about what I do.
 Then why would I be terminated?
 And why would they not notify me?

 This shows Nordstrom's lack of courtesy and poor business ethics.
 I was treated derogatorily, and feel discriminated against.
 This attitude is not one that a professional and renowned organization like Nordstrom embraces.
 This only leaves me to believe that there is racist/discriminatory behavior going on.

 PORTLAND, OREGON -- I am writing today to unfortunately complain about Nordstrom's customer service for the first time in the 20 years I have been shopping at their stores.
 Yesterday evening I had one of the worst shopping experiences of my life at the Downtown Portland Nordstrom location and thought everyone should be aware of this.